NYCGuide

 THE SPOTS

-Ras Plant Based is one of the only spots in the city specializing in plant-based Ethiopian food like tender mushroom tibs and meat-free dulet, and it’s also an excellent date night spot.
+Ras Plant Based specializes in plant-based Ethiopian food like tender mushroom tibs and meat-free dulet, and it’s also an excellent date night spot.
 Come here to eat injera with your person in a dimly lit hideaway full of colorful murals, or have one too many drinks on the upbeat patio outside.
 Romance has been part of Ras since its conception—it’s the restaurant love child of a married couple that met while working at Awash in Cobble Hill.

 Cadence is a vegan restaurant in the East Village that specializes in Southern soul food.
 It’s from the team behind a bunch of other upscale vegan spots like Ladybird, Avant Garden, and Proletariat, and it’s the only place in the city where you’ll find dishes like smoked grits with fried oyster mushrooms, collard greens stuffed with succotash, and Southern fried lasagna with pine nut ricotta.
 If you’re planning a special occasion date night or birthday dinner with friends who don’t eat meat, give this spot a try.